Claude Sonnet 4.6 vs DeepSeek R1

 Deep dive

-On shared benchmark coverage, SWE-bench Verified has Claude Sonnet 4.6 at 79.6 and DeepSeek R1 at 49.2, with Claude Sonnet 4.6 ahead by 30.4 points.
+On shared benchmark coverage, SWE-bench Verified has Claude Sonnet 4.6 at 79.6 and DeepSeek R1 at 49.2, with Claude Sonnet 4.6 ahead by 30.4 points; Google-Proof Q&A has Claude Sonnet 4.6 at 89.9 and DeepSeek R1 at 71.5, with Claude Sonnet 4.6 ahead by 18.4 points; HumanEval has Claude Sonnet 4.6 at 98 and DeepSeek R1 at 89.9, with Claude Sonnet 4.6 ahead by 8.1 points.
 The largest visible gap is 30.4 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on vision: Claude Sonnet 4.6, multimodal input: Claude Sonnet 4.6, function calling: Claude Sonnet 4.6, and tool use: Claude Sonnet 4.6.
 Both models share reasoning mode, structured outputs, and code execution, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens, while DeepSeek R1 lists $0.1/1M input and $0.3/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider, while DeepSeek R1 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts DeepSeek R1 lower by about $6.44 per million blended tokens.
-Availability is 4 providers versus 13, so concentration risk also matters.
+Availability is 6 providers versus 14, so concentration risk also matters.

 Choose Claude Sonnet 4.6 when coding workflow support and larger context windows are central to the workload.
 Choose DeepSeek R1 when coding workflow support, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.